Last updated on August 19th, 2022 at 02:23 pm

 It’s a good idea to have a Google Map on your site.
 Not only does it make it easy for customers to find you, it also helps Google send local traffic to your website.

 Videos are popular with both searchers.
 Google own YouTube so it’s worth considering embedding a video on your website as YouTube videos are often ranked highly in Google’s results.

 Make any special offer or promotion that you are running a focal point on your homepage.

 Add your contact details, and social media links if you have them, in an easy to find place.
 It is a good idea to embed a Google map on your Contact page.

-One small technical tip – if you can visit your site by going to both the WWW version and the non-WWW version, it’s bad for SEO.
-When there’s more than one way to access the same content it will be considered as ‘duplicate content’, which Google doesn’t like.
+If you can visit your site by going to both the WWW version and the non-WWW version, it’s bad for SEO.
+When there’s more than one way to access the same content it’s considered to be ‘duplicate content’, which Google doesn’t like.
 Fortunately there is a way to tell Google which is the main version, so that both direct to your preferred place.

 Google likes it if other websites that it considers to be ‘good authoritative websites’ link to yours.
 It’s like a vote in your favour.

 If you type site:yourwebsitename into the Google search box (not url field at top) you can see which of your website pages Google currently indexes.
 Some of these may be not needed in the search results, such as archive pages, category pages, tag pages.
 If you are using WordPress you can use a plugin called Yoast to remove these pages from search results.

-In summary, Google is constantly working on updating their ranking algorithm to try and create the best possible user experience and provide users with the most relevant results for a given keyword.
-If your page provides searchers with a good match to what they are looking for Google will want to rank your page high up in their search results.
-Remember that while it is important to optimise your website for relevant and targeted keywords, you should aim to write with people in mind first and Google second.
+Google is constantly working on updating their ranking algorithm to try and create the best possible user experience.
+Google’s aim is to provide users with the most relevant results for a given keyword.
+If your page provides searchers with a good search match Google will rank your page high up in their search results.
+While it’s important to optimise your website for relevant and targeted keywords, you should aim to write with people in mind first and Google second.